-- Any report of a missing residential student should immediately be directed to UNC Charlotte Police and Public Safety. - When a residential student is reported missing UNC Charlotte Police and Public Safety will: - o contact the Director of Housing and Residence Life (or designee). - initiate an investigation to determine the validity of the missing person report. - o make a determination as to the status of the missing student and initiate proper protocols based upon that determination. - The Director of Housing and Residence Life (or designee) shall: - o notify the individual identified by the missing student as the emergency contact within 24 hours of a determination by UNC Charlotte Police and Public Safety that the student is missing. - o if the missing student is under the age of 18, notify the student's custodial parent or guardian as contained in the records of the University within 24 hours of a determination by UNC Charlotte Police and Public Safety that the student is missing. - o initiate additional action as deemed appropriate under the circumstances.
+- Any report of a missing residential student should immediately be directed to UNC Charlotte Police and Public Safety. - When a residential student is reported missing UNC Charlotte Police and Public Safety will: - Contact the Director of Housing and Residence Life (or designee). - o Initiate an investigation to determine the validity of the missing person report. - Make a determination as to the status of the missing student and initiate proper protocols based upon that determination. - The Director of Housing and Residence Life (or designee) shall: - Notify the individual identified by the missing student as the emergency contact within 24 hours of a determination by UNC Charlotte Police and Public Safety that the student is missing. - If the missing student is under the age of 18, notify the student's custodial parent or guardian as contained in the records of the University within 24 hours of a determination by UNC Charlotte Police and Public Safety that the student is missing. - o Initiate additional action as deemed appropriate under the circumstances.